RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

     {{<image filename="images/rc/saml/okta_saml_app_int_5.png" alt="" >}}{{</image>}}

-    Once you are done entering the information, click on the **Next** button.
+    Click **Next**.

-5. The last step is an optional feedback step for Okta the **I'm an Okta customer adding an internal app** and click the **Finish** button.
+5. The last step is an optional feedback step for Okta.
+Select **I'm an Okta customer adding an internal app** and click **Finish**.

     {{<image filename="images/rc/saml/okta_saml_app_int_6.png" alt="" >}}{{</image>}}

-6. Next, scroll down the page of your newly created app integration and click on the **View Setup Instructions** button.
+6. Next, scroll down the page of your newly created app integration and click **View Setup Instructions**.
 This will open a new browser window and will give us the information needed to configure the IdP in Redis Cloud.

     {{<image filename="images/rc/saml/okta_saml_app_int_7.png" alt="" >}}{{</image>}}